We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 9. Aiding weight loss

 Oregano oil may also be a helpful tool for people looking to lose weight.
-Researchers have found that carvacrol, the main compound in oregano oil, disrupts part of the process that leads to the creation and accumulation of fat tissue.

 More direct research may help provide additional evidence for these claims.